The Central BESS

 Key Technical Specifications:

-• Location: Bouldercombe, Central Queensland
+- Location: Bouldercombe, Central Queensland

-• Capacity: 500MW / 1000MWh Standalone BESS
+- Capacity: 500MW / 1000MWh standalone BESS

-• Connection: Connecting directly to the existing Bouldercombe Terminal Station at 275kV via a new underground cable route.
+- Connection: Connecting directly to the existing Bouldercombe Terminal Station at 275kV via a new underground cable route.

 Key Benefits of the BESS

-Supporting Queensland Clean Energy Transition
+Supporting Queensland's Clean Energy Transition

-Storing energy from the grid during times of low demand, and distributing energy back into the grid during times of peak demand, will help to stabilise the grid and minimise the risk of power outages, improving the overall reliability of the transmission network.
+Storing energy from the grid during times of low demand, and distributing energy back into the grid during times of peak demand, BESS help to stabilise the grid and minimise the risk of power outages, improving the overall reliability of the transmission network.

 Enhancing Grid Reliability and Affordability